Skip to content

 Does ScriptPatrol generate noisy alerts when scripts change frequently?

-No. A canonical-identity matcher collapses cache-busting, query-string churn, and WAF token rotations into a benignRefresh state.
-A chronic-churn detector uses a 14-day rolling history (10 recent observations per identity) to weight stable-then-changed scripts higher than chronically noisy ones.
-A learning mode (7 days by default, extendable) suppresses alerts on day one.
+No. ScriptPatrol recognises routine, repetitive changes — cache-busting, query-string churn, token rotations — and resolves them automatically so they never reach your inbox.
+A learning mode observes what is normal for a new site before it starts alerting.
 On a real customer site this triage took 28 review-queue items down to 0 without dropping any of the 411 genuine changes detected on a second site.

 How does ScriptPatrol handle Cloudflare- or WAF-protected pages?

-WAF presence is detected automatically on first scan; the platform adapts so protected pages can still be inventoried with no IP allowlisting, no embedded JavaScript tag, and no weakening of your security configuration.
-Every result is verified against known challenge-page signatures before being stored as a baseline — bot-mitigation pages are never reported as a clean scan.
+ScriptPatrol uses external browser-based scanning — we load your pages like a real visitor — and it works on sites behind Cloudflare.
+There is no IP allowlisting, no embedded JavaScript tag, and no weakening of your security configuration.
+Every result is validated before being stored as a baseline, so a bot-mitigation page is never reported as a clean scan.

 Does the platform produce audit-grade evidence?

 Yes.
-Every scan is stored, and snapshots are linked into a Merkle hash chain so any individual scan record can be cryptographically verified — the chain of evidence stays intact even months later.
+ScriptPatrol keeps a tamper-evident, timestamped change history, so any individual scan record can be verified and the chain of evidence stays intact even months later.
 Reports are exportable as PDF.
-For merchants subject to PCI DSS 6.4.3 and 11.6.1 (SAQ A-EP and SAQ D since March 2025) the same evidence satisfies the script inventory and change-detection requirements.
+For merchants subject to PCI DSS 6.4.3 and 11.6.1 the same evidence satisfies the script inventory and change-detection requirements (note that SAQ A merchants have not needed 6.4.3 or 11.6.1 since 31 March 2025).

 Key takeaways

-- A multi-layer discovery engine probes 127 critical paths in 10 languages and reliably maps the attack surface on any site.
+• It efficiently discovers your critical pages across many languages and reliably maps the attack surface on any site.

-- Eight tracked security headers and 194 catalogued vendors are matched on every scan, so unfamiliar additions surface immediately.
+• The HTTP security headers and a curated database of known vendors are matched on every scan, so unfamiliar additions surface immediately.

 See What Runs on Your Site — in Under 5 Minutes